Vz0n/dotfiles/README.md

 ### Extra

-As you might have seen, this has some scripts and a waybar widget for hacking/research purposes; those works using the SecurityTrails API so you will need to put an API key in the `~/.api_tokens` file.
+As you might have seen, this has some scripts and a waybar widget for hacking/research purposes, the scripts works using the SecurityTrails API so you will need to put an API key in the `~/.api_tokens` file.

 For the waybar widget just read the code and `.zshrc`.